karansarda121/User_Form/README.md

 ## Tech Stack Used

 Frontend: React with TypeScript for a type-safe, component-based architecture, Formik and Yup for form handling and validation, and React Router for navigation.
-Basic CSS was used for styling.
+Basic CSS and Tailwind css was used for styling.

 Utilities: LocalStorage for storing user preferences (e.g., "Remember Me"), and a custom password strength calculator to enhance UX.